telerik/kendo-ui-core/docs-aspnet-core/tag-helpers/overview.md

 # Tag Helpers Overview

-The Kendo UI tag helper help you configure the Kendo UI widgets by using the tag helper feature in ASP.NET Core.
+The Kendo UI tag helper helps you configure the Kendo UI widgets by using the tag helper feature in ASP.NET Core.

 ## Getting Started